The Zen Diaries of Garry Shandling Is an Intimate Portrait of a Comedy Pioneer

 The Zen Diaries series goes into some detail about Shandling’s 1998 financial mismanagement lawsuit against his former manager and producer, Brad Grey (who was not interviewed before his death last May, although he shows up in archival footage and pictures).
 There’s also a lot of material in the second episode about how dark difficult and dark Shandling could be, and how insecure and petty.
 (The low point is when he fired his girlfriend and Larry Sanders Show co-star Linda Doucett shortly after they broke up; she sued him for wrongful termination and won a settlement.)
 But for the most part, this is an affectionate portrait, not a muckraking exposé.
 Between the interviews (which include Apatow), the archival footage, and the diaries, it has a keener sense of its subject’s psychology than most productions of this type.
 Parts are so shockingly intimate that it feels as if we shouldn’t be seeing them, as when Doucett tells Apatow that their relationship ended because she wanted to be a mother and he didn’t want to have kids, a fear that friends attributed to the trauma of losing his brother.
 Doucett seems philosophical about the whole thing now, crying during her interview with Apatow and then adding, “We started off mocking the industry, and then we fell prey to it.”

 Is there too much of a good thing here?
 Maybe.
-There are emperors, generals, and Nobel-prizewinner scientists who don’t get six hours on HBO, and it’s possible that we didn’t need a detailed segment about Shandling’s voice-over work on the 2006 animated film Over the Hedge (even though it ends up being a testament to his work ethic; he extensively rewrote his own dialogue and took the role of a turtle very seriously).
+There are emperors, generals, and Nobel-prizewinner scientists who don’t get four-and-a-half hours on HBO, and it’s possible that we didn’t need a detailed segment about Shandling’s voice-over work on the 2006 animated film Over the Hedge (even though it ends up being a testament to his work ethic; he extensively rewrote his own dialogue and took the role of a turtle very seriously).
 Although Shandling completists will love the segment on the digressive, quasi-documentary DVD supplements he created for the Larry Sanders Show box set, others may wonder if it wouldn’t just be better to tell people how they can order them.
 (Though it’s a treat to see him carve up Ricky Gervais, who shows up for a hero-worshippy interview unprepared and oozing arrogance.)

 Still, anybody who was inspired and moved by Shandling’s work won’t complain about being able to luxuriate in this exhaustive account.
 Even the slack portions are intriguing because of the access Apatow has to the records of Shandling’s time on Earth.
 There are photos of him as a kid with huge glasses and awkwardly fitting shirts, play-acting at being a stand-up comic or calling people on his ham radio.
 There are snapshots of him curled up in a hammock in fetal position on a beach while taking a sabbatical from show business, and outtakes of him directing episodes of both of his sitcoms (including one where he castigates himself in a torrent of profanity and the audience thinks he’s just doing a bit).
 There are sections of letters Shandling wrote to his mother, who smothered him because she used to have two boys and lost one, where you see him balancing the desire for privacy against the obligation to honor the woman who brought him into the world.